-- During times such as a pandemic, visitors will be limited and adherence will be given to protocols that are in place at the time. - Parents/guardians are welcome to visit the classrooms of their children if prior approval has been obtained from the teacher and principal. - Other children visiting classrooms must be cleared in advance with the principal and teacher. - The principal reserves the right to refuse a request, in his or her discretion.
+- · Parents/guardians are welcome to visit the classrooms of their children if prior approval has been obtained from the teacher and principal. - · Other children visiting classrooms must be cleared in advance with the principal and teacher. - The principal reserves the right to refuse a request, in his or her discretion.